-As a charity our entire purpose is to achieve the best possible outcomes for children and young people in care.
+As a charity, our entire purpose is to achieve the best possible outcomes for children and young people in care.
 That means all surplus funds are reinvested to meet these objectives.
-This way children really are put first are foremost in decision making.
+This way children are put first and foremost in decision making.

 Our fostering team